GLOBAL MARKETS-Rally in stocks runs out of steam as coronavirus toll climbs

 Much is unknown about the coronavirus, including its lethality and transmission routes.
 The World Health Organization has said it is too early to call a peak in the outbreak.

-Yet China's aggressive response, dubbed a "people's war for epidemic prevention" by President Xi Jinping, appears to have inspired confidence.
-Beijing has pumped billions of dollars into the money market to stabilise market confidence and the central bank said on Friday it expects the virus impact to be temporary.
+China's aggressive response dubbed a "people's war for epidemic prevention" by President Xi, appears to have inspired confidence.
+Beijing has pumped billions of dollars into the money market to stabilize confidence and the central bank said on Friday it expects the virus impact to be temporary.

 Yet, owing to much greater exposure to Chinese demand and less access to the benefits of monetary stimulus, commodity prices have been more sensitive to conditions on the ground.
 Oil and metal prices fell hard as the coronavirus outbreak gained pace and have been slow to recover.

-U.S. crude was firm on Friday at $51.31 per barrel, but is flat for the week and remains 13% below its Jan.
+U.S. crude was firm on Friday at $51.02 per barrel, but is flat for the week and remains 14% below its Jan.
 21 level.
-Brent prices were last at $55.33 per barrel.
-A rally in copper - often seen as a barometer of global economic health because of its wide industrial use - ran out of steam on Thursday and closed flat in London at $5,735-a-tonne .
+Brent prices were last at $55.14 per barrel.
+A rally in copper - often seen as a barometer of global economic health because of its wide industrial use - ran out of steam on Friday, softening 0.1% to $5,728 per tonne.

 "We think that demand could come back strongly as opposed to gradually in Q2 2020," said Commonwealth Bank commodities analyst Vivek Dhar.
 "But the risk in the near term is that provinces take longer to return to work in order to contain the spread of the virus."